pelagios/peripleo/README.md

 #### query

 A keyword query.
-Returns exact matches only (i.e. no fuzzy search).
+Returns exact matches only per default (i.e. no fuzzy search, which also matches similar - but not identical - terms).
 Supports AND and OR operators, and trailing asterisk for prefix queries.
+If you want to run a fuzzy search, append a ~ to your query term.
 Examples:

 [http://pelagios.org/api-v3/search?query=gold+AND+coin](http://pelagios.org/api-v3/search?query=gold+AND+coin&prettyprint=true)